-iOS is the smartphone platform that, some argue, started it all, and with iOS 7 arriving on September 18, it's easy to forget where it all began.
+iOS is the smartphone platform that, some argue, started it all, and with iOS 8 arriving very soon, it's easy to forget where it all began.
 Although it was only 2007, the launch of the Apple iPhone and its nascent iPhone OS seems millennia ago.

 With that in mind, we decided to dig deeper and take a trip down a grid-based memory lane, so here's our look at the software side of Apple's mobile revolution.

 You remember the iPhone right?
-Not the one with the big screen that's all the rage on public transport, but the one that started it all nearly six years ago.
+Not the one with the Retina screen that's all the rage on public transport, but the one that started it all nearly six years ago.

 With its black background and App grid, the iOS platform was pretty bland.
 However, it had multi-touch capabilities, and it carried a mobile-ised version of Safari, the precursor to the mobile versions of Chrome, IE and FireFox, albeit without Flash (something that has remained omitted to this day).